tensorflow/models/research/delf/README.md

 The pre-trained models released here have been optimized for landmark recognition, so expect it to work well in this area.
-We also provide tensorflow code for building the DELF model, and [NEW] for model training.
+We also provide tensorflow code for building and training models.

 If you make use of this code, please consider citing the following papers: